Diablo5G/ELK-Stack-Project/README.md

 - Peer networking in Azure How-To: [Global vNet Peering](https://azure.microsoft.com/en-ca/blog/global-vnet-peering-now-generally-available/)
 - Microsoft Support: [How to open a support ticket](https://docs.microsoft.com/en-us/azure/azure-portal/supportability/how-to-create-azure-support-request)

-#### credits to friends and acquaintances:
+#### Credits to friends and acquaintances:
-- © 2020 Trilogy Education Services, a 2U, Inc., Instructor and TAs.
+- © Trilogy Education Services, a 2U, Inc., Instructor and TAs.
 - © The University of Texas at Austin Boot Camp, The Cybersecurity program.
 - Reserect Team, I believe we all work and learn together.